ValentinaHutter/openeo-test-suite/src/openeo_test_suite/tests/workflows/README.md

-# openEO tests for validation of full process graphs.
+# Tests for full openEO workflows (process graphs)

-## Introduction

-The tests are designed to run using [syncronous calls](https://open-eo.github.io/openeo-python-client/basics.html#download-synchronously) and a test collection available here: https://stac.eurac.edu/collections/SENTINEL2_L2A_SAMPLE .
+The tests are designed to run using [syncronous calls](https://open-eo.github.io/openeo-python-client/basics.html#download-synchronously) and a Sentinel-2 Collection.
-(The same collection is provided with different temporal and bands dimension names here: https://stac.eurac.edu/collections/SENTINEL2_L2A_SAMPLE_2)
-The reason behind the creation of two test collections is due to the fact of non-optimal implementation of the `load_stac` process in the various back-ends.
-1. CDSE and VITO load the data assigning to the temporal dimension the `t` label and to the bands dimension the `bands` label.
-To test this back-end it is necessary to use the https://stac.eurac.edu/collections/SENTINEL2_L2A_SAMPLE collection.
-2. EURAC and EODC load the data assigning to the temporal dimension the `time` label and to the bands dimension the `band` label.
-To test this back-end it is necessary to use the https://stac.eurac.edu/collections/SENTINEL2_L2A_SAMPLE_2 collection.

-### Notes:

-Before running the tests, it is necessary to modify the s2_collection fixture in conftest.py, depending on the load_stac availability and the back-end naming conventions.
+Examples:

+- `pytest --openeo-backend-url=https://openeo.dataspace.copernicus.eu/openeo/1.2 --s2-collection=https://stac.eurac.edu/collections/SENTINEL2_L2A_SAMPLE`
+- `pytest --openeo-backend-url=https://openeo.dataspace.copernicus.eu/openeo/1.2 --s2-collection=https://stac.eurac.edu/collections/SENTINEL2_L2A_SAMPLE --process-levels=L1,L2,L2A`

+Parameters:

+- `--s2-collection`: the data collection to test against.
+It can be either a Sentinel-2 STAC Collection or the name of an openEO Sentinel-2 Collection provided by the back-end.
+- `--process-levels`: all process profiles to test against, separated by comma.
+You need to list all levels explicitly, e.g., L2 does not include L1 automatically.
+Example: L1,L2,L2A.
+By default tests against all processes.

+## Notes

+- Only the workflows containing processes that are exposed under the `/processes` endpoint are tested.
+If `load_stac` is not available, the `--s2-collection` parameter must be set to an existing openEO S2 collection.

+- Tests are divided by process levels, defined [here](https://openeo.org/documentation/1.0/developers/profiles/processes.html).

 ### VITO

-Uncomment line to use https://stac.eurac.edu/collections/SENTINEL2_L2A_SAMPLE in [conftest.py](https://github.com/Open-EO/openeo-test-suite/blob/main/src/openeo_test_suite/tests/workflows/conftest.py).

 ```
-export OPENEO_BACKEND_URL=https://openeo.vito.be/openeo/1.2/
 unset OPENEO_AUTH_METHOD
-pytest
+pytest --openeo-backend-url=https://openeo.vito.be/openeo/1.2/ --s2-collection=https://stac.eurac.edu/collections/SENTINEL2_L2A_SAMPLE
 ```

 Known issues: